techniq/layerchart/docs/src/content/guides/brush.md

 ## Programmatic control

-Access the brush state via the chart context to control it from code:
+Access the brush state via the chart context to control it from code.
+For example use localStorage to [persist the brush range/zoom](/docs/components/LineChart/persist-brush-zoom) between reloads.
+Below is an example of a custom UI for programmatic control.

 ```svelte
 <Chart {data} x="date" y="value" brush>